built-on-openfin/workspace-starter/how-to/add-an-application-to-storefront/README.md

 The [list of applications](public/apps.json) contains a number of examples:

 * Load views into OpenFin Browser
-* Launch an OpenFin Application using it's manifest file
+* Launch an OpenFin application using its manifest file
 * Launch a native application
 * Launch a page using the snapshot manifest type